tamil-selvan-k/Portfolio-v2/README.md

 ## Tech Stack

 Based on the live portfolio content, this project is centered around frontend technologies such as HTML, CSS, JavaScript, and Bootstrap.
 Some showcased projects also mention JSON-based storage, local storage, Fetch API usage, and Flask integration for project-specific functionality.

-## Why this portfolio stands out

-- Clean developer-focused personal branding
-- Strong emphasis on responsiveness and usability
-- Project descriptions written with outcomes and impact
-- Good mix of technical and soft-skill presentation
-- Suitable foundation for internship and entry-level developer applications